Anarkenker/Sayit/README.md

 pip install -e ".[dev]"
 ```

-Or install the local repo with `pipx`:
+You can also install the local repo with `pipx`:

 ```bash
 pipx install .
 ```

-After install, the CLI is available as:
+After install, you can run:

 ```bash
 sayit "你这个怎么还没弄完"
 ```

-If you do not install the package yet, you can still run it with:
+If you have not installed the package yet, you can still run:

 ```bash
 PYTHONPATH=src python -m sayit "你这个怎么还没弄完"
 ```

-## Where the API key should go
+## Where the API Key Should Go

-Do not hardcode API keys in source files.
+Do not hardcode real API keys in source files or config files.

-The recommended setup is:
+Recommended setup:

 1. Put the real key in an environment variable.
 2. Keep only the environment variable name in config.
 3. Commit `.env.example`, never commit `.env`.

-### Recommended for local development
+### Local Development

-Create a `.env` file in the project root:
+Create a `.env` file:

 ```bash
 cp .env.example .env
 ```

-Then fill in the key you need:
+Then fill in the key you want to use:

 ```bash
 OPENAI_API_KEY=your_real_key_here
 OPENROUTER_API_KEY=
 ```

-`sayit` loads `.env` automatically at runtime.
+The app loads `.env` automatically at runtime.

-### Recommended for production or CI
+### Production or CI

-Use environment variables provided by your shell, CI, or hosting platform:
+Use shell or platform environment variables instead:

 ```bash
 export OPENAI_API_KEY="your_real_key_here"
 ```

-### Config file location
+### Config File Location

-The config file lives at:
+The user config file lives at:

 ```text
 ~/.config/sayit/config.toml
 ```

-Important:

-- the config file should store `api_key_env = "OPENAI_API_KEY"`
-- the config file should not store the secret itself
+It should store the environment variable name, not the secret itself:

-Default provider config is already wired like this:

 ```toml
 [providers.openai]